Manage Asthma Triggers and Symptoms

-Asthma is a lung disease that inflames the airways.
-People with asthma may experience a cough that only comes at night, a "barking" cough throughout the day, shortness of breath, wheezing and/or tightness in the chest.
-Some people only experience symptoms during exercise or exertion.
-For some people coughing may be the only symptom.
+Asthma inflames the airways and can be developed by anyone.
+Some of the symptoms of Asthma include a cough only at night, a “barking” cough throughout the day, shortness of breath, wheezing or tightness in the chest.
+Many people experience exercise induced asthma and only show symptoms during physical activity or exertion.

 WellSpan has developed an Asthma Education program to help patients manage their asthma by instructing them on: